learn-co-curriculum/dsc-linear-regression-statsmodels-lab/README.md

-# Regression Analysis in `statsmodels`
+# Regression Analysis in Statsmodels - Lab

+## Introduction

 In the previous code along, we looked all the requirements for running an ols simple regression using statsmodels.
 We worked with a toy example to understand the process and all the necessary steps that must be performed.
 In this lab , we shall look at a slightly more complex example to study the impact of spendings in different advertising channels of total sales.

-### Objectives
+## Objectives

 You will be able to:
 * Set up an analytical question to be answered by regression analysis
 * Study regression assumptions for real world datasets
 * Visualize the results of regression analysis

-### Introduction
+## Let's get started

-In this lab, we shall work with the "Advertising Dataset" which is a very popular dataset for studying simple regression.
+In this lab, we will work with the "Advertising Dataset" which is a very popular dataset for studying simple regression.
 [The dataset is available at Kaggle](https://www.kaggle.com/purbar/advertising-data), but we have already downloaded for you.
 It is available as "Advertising.csv".
 We shall use this dataset to ask ourselves a simple analytical question:

 ## The Question

 Which advertising channel has a strong relationship with sales volume, and can be used to model and predict the sales.

-#### Step 1: Read the dataset and inspect its columns and 5-point statistics
+### Step 1: Read the dataset and inspect its columns and 5-point statistics

 ```python